gacheruevans/gacheruevans/README.md

-- 👋 Hi, I’m @gacheruevans
+Hi, I’m Gacheru Evans, Nice to meet you 👋
-- 👀 I’m interested in Web 3.0 blockchain applications.
+I'm interested in learning new techologies, contributing and collaborating.
-- 🌱 I’m currently learning Solidity scripting
+- 🌱 I’m currently a Senior Backend Engineer at Andela, Talent Experience Department.
-- 💞️ I’m looking to collaborate on Web 3.0 blockchain applications.
+- 💞️ I’m always eager to learn, share, review amazing tech stacks.
 - 📫 How to reach me gacheruevans0@gmail.com

 <!---